Mormon Answers: Questions About Book of Mormon Evidence

 Anti-Mormon books still poke fun at Bountiful, the lush spot on the eastern coast of the Arabian Peninsula where Nephi and his group stayed before sailing to the New World.
 After all, "everyone knows" that there can be no such place in the barren, dry Arabian Peninsula.
 Just watch Lawrence of Arabia and you'll see for yourself.
 But in this matter, our critics have been proven terribly wrong.
 Not only is there at least one excellent candidate for Bountiful on the coast of Oman, but there are so many factors supporting the plausibility and accuracy of Nephi's description of their Arabian journeys that the most logical explanation is that Nephi's account was written by someone who actually made the journey described in the Book of Mormon and encountered places such as Bountiful, Nehem, Shazer, the Valley of Lemuel and the River Laman.
 (See In the Footsteps of Lehi by Warren P. Aston and Michael K. Aston, Deseret Book Comp., Salt Lake City, UT, 1994; also available through FARMS, and see Lehi in the Wilderness by George Potter and Richard Wellington, Cedar Fort, Inc.,Springville, Utah, 2003.)

-Book of Mormon names were also a target for attack - and still are, even by people who know better.
-Most laughable of all was the name Alma, one of the most prominent in the Book of Mormon.
+Book of Mormon names have also long been an easy target for attack from critics.
+Most laughable of all is--or rather, once was--the name Alma, a prominent name in the Book of Mormon.
 Alma is a woman's name of Latin origin (as in alma mater) and is common in Spanish and occurs in America as well.
 Yet it is a man's name in the Book of Mormon.
-Smith really blew it - using a Latin woman's name in a Semitic society!
+Smith really blew it--using a Latin woman's name in a Semitic society!
 However, the name Alma has now been discovered as an authentic ancient Jewish man's name.
 In the Judean Cave of Letters, on 15 March 1961, Professor Yadin found a bundle of papyrus rolls wrapped in a cloth.
 And among them was a deed to some land near En-Gedi owned by four men, one of whom was "Alma the son of Judah."
 This papyrus was (and may still be) displayed prominently in the Shrine of the Book (or is it Scroll?) in Jerusalem (the dome-like white building not far from the Jerusalem Hilton).
 For more information about the authenticity of Book of Mormon names, see the online article "Book of Mormon Names Attested in Ancient Hebrew Inscriptions" by John A. Tvedtnes, John Gee, and Matthew Roper in the Journal of Book of Mormon Studies, Vol. 9, No. 1, 2000, pp. 41-51.